paps/dotfiles/README.md

 * `apt install powertop`

 Intel driver provided by package `xserver-xorg-video-intel` is deprecated and should not be used on any recent hardware.
+The newer alternative is referred to as the Modesetting driver.
+Use that.

 Install the `light` package to be able to control screen backlight brightness.